B.A. in English

 - Your final report.

-The Office of Internships and Experiential Education also offers part- or full-time internships if you are looking for more than the 4 or 8 units available through English.
+The Center for Career and Experiential Education also offers part- or full-time internships if you are looking for more than the 4 or 8 units available through English.

 Many of our B.A. grads receive the advanced training and professional advising that enables them to enter first-rate graduate programs in English, Creative Writing, Comparative Literature, Film or Media Studies, History, Medicine, and Business Administration.